Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 - Prevent infection by keeping your home clean.
-Your baby will need several immunizations to decrease his risk for infections and diseases.
+Your baby will need several immunizations to decrease his or her risk for infections and diseases.
 Ask your healthcare provider how often your baby needs immunizations.
 Wash your hands before you touch your baby or anything your baby comes in contact with.
 Ask anyone who visits your baby to wash their hands.
-Do not take your baby to crowded places and keep him away from people who are sick.
+Do not take your baby to crowded places and keep him or her away from people who are sick.
 Do not let anyone smoke near your baby.
 Breastfeed or give your baby your milk in a bottle as much as possible.
 Your milk will help protect your baby from infections and other illnesses.

 - Feed your baby at least every 3 hours throughout the day and night.
 Instead you may need to give your baby formula.
 Ask your healthcare provider how to prepare your baby's formula.
 Wash all bottles and nipples with hot water and soap.
 Let them air dry.

 - Give your baby medicine as directed.
 You should know when to give your baby medicine, how to give it, and what the dose is.
 You should also understand what the medicine is for, and what side effects to look for.
-Ask your healthcare provider how to give your baby medicine if he has a feeding tube.
-Your baby may need vitamins, iron, or other medicines to help him grow and stay healthy.
+Ask your healthcare provider how to give your baby medicine if he or she has a feeding tube.
+Your baby may need vitamins, iron, or other medicines to help him or her grow and stay healthy.